 - Low molecular weight: Small enough to penetrate through to the deepest layers of the skin and provide lasting skin nutrition and moisture.

 A product which combines all three molecular weights means you’re receiving the benefits for all layers of the skin.
-This leads to plump, smooth and hydrated skin with wrinkles and fine lines filled out.
+This can lead to plump, smooth and hydrated skin with wrinkles and fine lines filled out.

 Hyaluronic Acid Supplement